top of page

 RZ-20180124-0131.jpg

-“The divided realities of nature and economics is a conversation between of all that exits and the limitations of human thought.
-I endeavor to make objects that can stand somewhere outside human thoughts and value systems which is the true path to prosperity.”
-Adrian believes.
+“The divided realities of nature and economics represent a conversation between all that exists and the limits of human thought,” Adrian reflects.
+“I try to create objects that stand outside human value systems—objects that step beyond thought itself.
+That is the true path to prosperity.”

 CV.